 - Goldschläger (cinnamon) This has gold flakes in it that would look festive in the cocoa.

-6- Layer for better presentation!
+6- Layer for a better hot chocolate toppings presentation!

 Get to stacking!
 Layering your beverage makes for beautifully presented drinks that guests will love.
 There are several things that I plan for when making the hot chocolate toppings bar.